enricllagostera/altctrls-info/docs/index.md

 ### Contributors

-[Awesome Alt Ctrls](https://enricllagostera.github.io/awesome-altctrls/) is created by a community of contributors, credited below in alphabetical order.
+[altctrls.info](https://altctrls.info/) is created by a community of contributors, credited below in alphabetical order.
 [You can email the repo maintainer here](mailto:enric.llagostera@gmail.com).

 - [Enric Llagostera](https://enric.llagostera.com.br/).
 - [Shake That Button](http://shakethatbutton.com/).